nimatt/Ramblings/.NET/GuidRandomness.md

 for two hours anyway.

-*DISCLAMER*: When reading this, you should take into account that I am only scratching the surface and that my knowledge in statistics leave a lot to wish for.
+*DISCLAMER*: When reading this, you should take into account that I am only scratching the surface and that my knowledge in statistics could be WAY better.

 ## Get Data